shen-ee/Rush-Diving/index.md

 * Smoothed turning motion in the sky
 * Win result page finished
-* Random barrier model found and discussed about how they should show up and hurt player
+* Random barrier model found and discussed how they should show up and hurt player

 What are the challenges we are facing:

 * Frequency of barriers
-* How barriers should show up and how we avoid them (make the game more chanlleging at the end)
+* How barriers should show up and how we avoid them (make the game more challenging at the end)

 What we are planning to do next:

 * Set up everything before mid-term
-* Listening to advice for mates after presentation and advice for random people played this game
+* Listening to advice for mates and random people who played this game after presentation
-* Group Discussion after mid-term presentation
+* Group Discussion based on received advice after the mid-term presentation

 ## Team Resources